sassoftware/sas-container-recipes/README.md

 ```

 Here's a summary of what this command does:
-- Multiple Docker images for a full deployment are created (`--type full`).
-The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email (`--zip /path/to/SAS_Viya_deployment_data.zip`).
+- Multiple Docker images for a full deployment are created: `--type full`.
-- The images are pushed to the namespace in the Docker Registry (`--docker-registry-namespace myuniquename`), which is located at the Docker registry URL (`--docker-registry-url myregistry.myhost.com`).
+- The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email: `--zip /path/to/SAS_Viya_deployment_data.zip`.
-- The ingress path (`--virtual-host user-myproject.mylocal.com`) provides the HTTP and HTTPS routes from outside the Kubernetes cluster to services within the cluster.
+- The images are pushed to the namespace in the Docker Registry, which is located at the Docker registry URL: `--docker-registry-namespace myuniquename`, `--docker-registry-url myregistry.myhost.com`.
-- SSSD is configured inside the container (`--addons "auth-sssd"`) to allow the container authentication to connect to LDAP or Active Directory.
+- SSSD is configured inside the container to allow the container authentication to connect to LDAP or Active Directory: `--addons "auth-sssd"`.

 **Note:** Before you use the auth-sssd addon, refer to the [documentation wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#auth-sssd) for information about prerequisites and how to use it.